 Mental health is not the same as mental illness.
 Everyone has some level of mental health (good, bad or somewhere in the middle) all the time.
 However, it is possible to live without mental illness for your entire life.

-It is also possible to have a mental illness and still have good mental health, often because the person with the mental illness is proactively managing their illness by looking after themselves, getting physical exercise and sleep and practicing personal resiliency.
+It is also possible to have a mental illness and still have good mental health.
+This is often because a person with the mental illness can still be proactively managing their illness by looking after themselves, getting physical exercise and sleep and practicing personal resiliency.

-Sometimes mental illness and mental health do intersect, and then it's important to understand the difference.
+Sometimes mental illness and mental health do overlap, and then it's important to understand the difference.